Refuse Fascism

 Several demonstrators pleaded with the Supreme Court police, hoping to cajole them into joining the demonstrators by leaping over the bicycle rack barricades at the foot of the Court’s majestic steps.
 These demonstrators are very naive.
 The men standing watch may have opinions, but they are just doing a job.

 As I watched the proceedings, several officers headed into the crowd.
 Eventually I saw them walking with a man clad in a blue t-shirt displaying the phrase of the day, “Fuck Trump.”
-I didn’t see any handcuffs, but the officers and the man walked toward the north end of the court, where they then headed behind the bicycle rack barricades.
+I didn’t see any handcuffs, but the officers and the man walked toward the north end of the Court, where they then headed behind the bicycle rack barricades.
 The officers appeared to be questioning the man.

 [Click on an Image to Enlarge It.
 The Images Are Not Necessarily in Exact Chronological Order]